Northern Lights Photo Tour

-Start your adventure in Fairbanks, Alaska’s second-largest city.
+Start your adventure in Fairbanks, one of the best places in the world to view the northern lights.
 Daylight only lasts a few hours in mid-winter; the long nights give you plenty of opportunities to see the northern lights shining overhead.
 Meanwhile, you can spend your day touring the excellent University of Alaska Museum of the North, watching the sled dog races that are held almost every weekend during the winter, or wandering the forest on a nature walk with a herd of tame reindeer.
-When you turn in for the night, make sure to let the front desk staff at your hotel know that you want a “northern lights wake-up call” if the aurora borealis comes out.
+When you turn in for the night, make sure to let the front desk staff at your hotel know that you want a northern lights wake-up call if the aurora borealis comes out.

 Enjoy another relaxing soak in the hot springs, and stop by the resort’s sled dog yard before you drive back to Fairbanks.
 Go to bed early; tomorrow will be a long, but glorious day.